ardnew/gosh/README.md

 # gosh
-Go module for instantiating Bash environment
+Go module for managing a Bash shell environment